vocdoni/docs/README.md

 ### Voting process

-1. The organizer publish a new election via the Web Frontend
+1. The organizer publish a new election via the Web Frontend or APP

   + Sends a transaction to the Election Smart Contract
     - The funds sent in the transaction will be used for paying the Relay Nodes
+    - The amount sent is up to the organizer, so if the election wants preference, they payment should be high enough to overcome other on-going elections
   + Publish the list of required claims for voting
-  + Generates a Merkle Tree with all identities that can vote and makes it accessible
+  + Generates a Merkle Tree with all public keys that can vote and makes it accessible (IPFS?)
-  + Publish the ID of the election and the Encryption Public key
+  + Publish to the Election Smart Contract the following information:
-  + Publish the format and/or list of possible voting options
+    + Merkle Root Census
+    + IPFS hash Census
+    + Election ID
+    + Duration (#blocks)
+    + Encryption PubKey
+    + Voting Options
+    + Funds

-2. The user sees the new election via the Web Frontend
+2. The user wants to vote in the new election

   + Verifies that he can vote and gets the Election ID (common for everyone)
   + Generates the nullifier and a random number